Spin responses of a disordered helical superconducting edge under Zeeman field: single impurity

 \subsection{Renormalization Group analysis}

 At first, in addition to the gradient terms that represent a forward scattering, backward scattering terms appear in the form of sine-Gordon gapped fields, such as the superconducting term.
 With a more detailed analysis, we study the effects of the perturbation caused by the aforementioned barriers in addition to analyzing the effect of the interactions on all gapped fields.
-Based on correlation functions, the RG analysis gives the flow equations as
+Based on the correlation functions method \cite{Giamarchi2004}, the RG analysis of pairing term in the PMH edge gives the flow equations as (see Appendix \ref{App-A})